degagawolde/research-assistant-crewai-agents/README.md

 $ crewai run
 ```

-This command initializes the tailor_my_cv Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the Assistant Crew, assembling the agents and assigning them tasks as defined in your configuration.

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Understanding Your Crew

-The tailor_my_cv Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+The Assistant Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ## Support

-For support, questions, or feedback regarding the TailorMyCv Crew or crewAI.
+For support, questions, or feedback regarding theAssistant Crew or crewAI.

 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)